edwardzcn-decade/macos-motd/README.md

 ### Install the ASCII tools

-If you dont like the ASCII arts to show in your terminal, you can skip this step.
+If you don't like the ASCII arts to show in your terminal, you can skip this step.

-Figlet provides series fonts style for ASCII arts.
+Figlet provides a variety of fonts style for ASCII arts.
 Toilet is another tool that can customize the ASCII arts with different colors and styles.

 ```bash
 brew install figlet